openstax/openstax-cms/docs/app-design.md

 ### Admin Templates
 * Contains templates for Wagtail login and for adding a redirect URL.
+* The Redirect template is used to add Javascript to add validation that the URL contains a `/l/` or `/r/`
 * Redirect URLs are used in books and are short openstax URLs used for third party sites
 * Redirects are available from the Settings menu